gtaylormb/opl3_fpga/README.md

 ## Digital waveform images
 These were produced by writing the actual binary output values of the operator logic in simulation to a file and plotting them using Octave.

-The 6 basic waveform outputs:
+The 6 basic unmodulated waveform outputs:

 <img src="http://i.imgur.com/ysmm3Sp.png?1">